IncheonMakerB/capstone-design/README.md

 Smart home production with voice recognition

 (1) Set the functions that the main users need within the home.
 (Ref.
-Interview material)
+Interview material)<br>
 (2) Create an application that uses the App Inventor to accept voice commands.
-Voice recognition is performed using the speech recognition function provided by App Inventor.
+Voice recognition is performed using the speech recognition function provided by App Inventor.<br>

-(3) Using ATmega, we create code that controls the functions of 1
+(3) Using ATmega, we create code that controls the functions of 1<br>

-(4) Make a circuit configuration in which functions of smart home operate with received voice command
+(4) Make a circuit configuration in which functions of smart home operate with received voice command<br>
 (5) Expectations when applied by making actual model

 # Key Considerations